dastansam/supert/interpreter/README.md

 # Design

-Here I will describe some of the design choices I made during the development
+Here I will describe some of the design choices I made during the development.

 ### Flatness